Burkina Faso

 children in Burkina Faso

-In response to the lack of quality childcare facilities for children under the age of 3 and the problem of unemployment that particularly affects women and young people, since 2018 we have developed a state-recognized training program leading to a diploma in the profession of childminder.
+In response to the lack of quality childcare facilities for children under 3 and the problem of unemployment, which particularly affects women and young people, since 2018 we have been seeking to develop the maternal assistant sector in Burkina Faso.

 Share this project: